codeneuroio/QuickScore/README.md

 ### Create a new event
 If you see an event that is not in your original CSV, but you want to add it to the data, hold down `Alt` and move the center line on the TimeSeries graph to the desired position.

+### Save Results
+Saving is performed automatically with every operation.

 ### Hotkeys